IIIF/api/source/api/presentation/3.0/index.md

 ##### timeMode

 A mode associated with an Annotation that is to be applied to the rendering of any time-based media, or otherwise could be considered to have a duration, used as a body resource of that Annotation.
 Note that the association of `timeMode` with the Annotation means that different resources in the body cannot have different values.
 This specification defines the values specified in the table below.
-Others may be defined externally, and would be given as a full URI.
+Others may be defined externally, and _SHOULD_ be [registered as an extension][registry-home].

-The value _MUST_ be a string, taken from the table below or a full URI.
+The value _MUST_ be a string.

 * An Annotation _MAY_ have the `timeMode` property.<br/>
   Clients _SHOULD_ process `timeMode` on an Annotation.